Asymptotic in a class of network models with an increasing sub-Gamma degree sequence: Introduction

-For network data privacy, a common method is to add noise into the degree sequence, such as using Laplace Mechanism to release the sufficiency degree sequence of the graph and to reduce the error between the true sequence and the release sequence [\cite{Dwork2006}].
-However, the process of adding noise can easily lead to inconsistent estimation of some parameters.
-To do this, \cite{Karwa2016} paid attention to the discrete Laplace distribution noise addition process through de-noising method and obtained the asymptotic properties of MLE of the $\beta$-model to achieve valid inference. \cite{Karwa2016} only considered the case of $\beta-$model with the discrete Laplace distribution noise addition process.
-In this paper, we consider a general distribution of the noisy variables in a class of binary network models.

-In this paper, our main contribution is to provide a method for establishing the asymptotic results in undirected weighted random graph models with a noisy degree sequence, which is different from MLE.
-Firstly, we show that the estimator of the parameter in undirected weighted random graph models based on the moment equation in which the unobserved original sequence is directly replaced by the noisy degree sequence.
-Secondly, the probability-mass or density function of the edge $a_{ij}$ only depends on the sum of $\alpha_i^{*}$ and $\alpha_j^{*}$, where $\alpha_i^{*}$ denotes the strength parameter of vertex $i$.
-And we consider a general distribution of the noisy variables in a class of binary network models.
+In this paper, we mainly study the asymptotic theory of a class of network models with sub-Gamma degree sequences.
+It is different from the method of adding noise to network data in \cite{Karwa2016}, \cite{luo2022asymptotic} and \cite{luo2021Ordered}.
+Therefore, they only considered the asymptotic theory of the parameters for the $\beta-$model in the case of Laplace noise.
+Here, we consider the general distribution of noise variables, and Laplace distribution is only a special case.
+And then, our method does not need to deal with the degree sequence of noise, so we can directly use the degree sequence with noise to study the statistical inference of the network model.
+Furthermore, the probability-mass or density function of the edge $a_{ij}$ only depends on the sum of $\alpha_i^{*}$ and $\alpha_j^{*}$, where $\alpha_i^{*}$ denotes the strength parameter of vertex $i$.
+These are the main contributions of this paper.

 For the rest of this article, we state as follows.
-In Section 2, we give the definitions of edge differential privacy and differential privacy degree sequence.
-In Section 3, we give a uniform asymptotic result which contains the consistency and asymptotic normality of the moment estimator when the number of parameters goes to infinity.
+In Section 2, we give null models for undirected network data and sub-Gamma degree sequences.
+In Section 3, we give a uniform asymptotic result.
 In Section 4, we illustrate several applications of our main results.
+Summary and discussion are given in Section 5.
 Proofs are given in the Appendix.

 \textbf{Notation}: For $0< q\leq\infty$, we write $\| \beta\|_{q}:=(\sum_{i=1}^{p}|\beta_{i}|^{q})^{1/q}$ as the $\ell_{q}$-norm of a $p-$dimensional vector $\beta$.
 If $q=\infty$, we have $\| \beta\|_{\infty}:=\max\limits_{i=1,...,p}|\beta_{i}|$.
 For a subset $C\subset \R^n$, let $C^0$ and $\overline{C}$ denote the interior and closure of $C$ in $\R^n$, respectively.
 Let $\Omega(\mathbf{x}, r)$ denote the open ball $\{\mathbf{y}: \|\mathbf{x}-\mathbf{y}\|< r \}$, and $\overline{\Omega(\mathbf{x}, r)}$ be its closure.